Movement and Gathering Direction (No. 5)

 at Parliament for the purpose of its normal operations;

-at a business, facility or service operating in accordance with, or not restricted under, the Restrictions on Businesses, Activities or Undertakings Direction (No. 3), or its successor, or another Public Health Direction, or in accordance with the COVID Safe Framework;
+at a business, facility or service operating in accordance with, or not restricted under, the Restrictions on Businesses, Activities or Undertakings Direction (No. 8), or its successor, or another Public Health Direction;

 Example – wedding, funeral, accommodation facilities, retail store, shopping centre